Marine Compasses for Boats: Accurate Heading Data for Autopilots, Radar and Navigation Systems

 How to Choose the Right Marine Compass for Your System

-• Rate sensor or rate gyro stabilisation for smoother heading data
+- Rate gyro stabilisation for smoother and more stable heading data

-• Reliable heading output at low speed or even when stationary
+- Reliable performance at low speed or when stationary

-These features matter because radar, autopilot and chartplotter performance depend on stable and precise heading data, not only on having some form of directional reference.
+These features matter because radar, autopilot, sonar and chartplotter performance depend on stable and precise heading data, not only on having some form of directional reference.
+Furuno compass systems are particularly valued where heading stability and clean sensor output are critical to overall system performance.

 If the system also needs to support motion-sensitive functions, then heading alone may not be enough.
 In that case, look for compass systems that also output rate of turn, pitch, roll or heave, especially where compatible navigation, radar, sonar or stabilised display functions benefit from motion data in addition to heading.